shopware-vagrant/shopware-vagrant/README.md

 Grunt output is available in a screen session named grunt.
 Accessible via `vagrant ssh -c 'screen -r grunt'` and can be closed via `Ctrl-A` and `Ctrl-D`
 Port 3001 to get Browser GUI

+### Shopware console proxy
+Use Shopware console via `./utils/console` proxy and pass all arguments you want.
+Without an argument the help appears.

 ### FAQ

 #### How long takes a new instance?